davidlidebrandt/milestone-project-2/README.md

 ## UX

-The purpuose of the project is to create a basic memory game where the user is tasked to find pairs of cards.
+The purpose of the project is to create a basic memory game where the user is tasked to find pairs of cards.
-The user starts the game, all cards are presented and the user can click on the cards to reveale their value.
+The user starts the game, all cards are presented and the user can click on the cards to reveal their value.
 Another main feature of the game will be that a timer counts down from a certain value and if no pair of cards is found before it runs out the game will be lost.
-The game is intended to be both entertaining and useful by testing and training the users memory and abilaty to handle the stress of the timer that counts down.
+The game is intended to be both entertaining and useful by testing and training the users memory and ability to handle the stress of the timer that counts down.

 The developer's goal is to showcase a wide variety of software development skills.
 By using both custom HTML, CSS and JavaScript, as well as libraries as JQuery and Bootstrap the developer wish to show proficiency in both writing own code and taking advantage of ready to go components and functions.
 The project involves writing logic for the game , working with the Web Storage API, the EmailJS service as well as the Firebase Firestore database.
 All intended to showcase a wide base of software skills.
-The focus of the project is interactivity which it accives in many ways by allowing the player to chose sound and level settings, playing the game, opening and closing modals, staring and restarting the game and filing out forms.
+The focus of the project is interactivity which it achieves in many ways by allowing the player to chose sound and level settings, playing the game, opening and closing modals, staring and restarting the game and filing out forms.

 The "Nerko One" font was uses throughout the project to give the site a game-like look.
 The icons were chosen based on the time of the year and hoped to give the user some extra entertainment.
-The colors were chosen to give the game som liveliness without being too intrusive.
-The navigation were kept simple, with links/buttons named to maked their intention clear.
+The colors were chosen to give the game some liveliness without being too intrusive.
+The navigation were kept simple, with links/buttons named to make their intention clear.

 ### User Stories

 * As a user I want clear instructions how to play the game.

-* As a user I want clear and intuative ways of navigating the site.
+* As a user I want clear and intuitive ways of navigating the site.

 * As a user I want any entering of personal details to be fully optional.